What is Incest?

 Edward B. Tylor has propounded the ‘Cooperation theory’.
-The theory suggests that incest taboo is healthy to eliminate suspicions and hostility from among the family members.
+The theory suggests that the incest taboo is healthy to eliminate suspicions and hostility among family members.
 With incest common in families, it would have caused suspicions, animosities, and disruption in families.

 Explaining why Incest is Considered a Taboo

-Incest is discouraged and considered a taboo on the following medical, religious, and social grounds.
+Incest is discouraged and considered taboo on the following medical, religious, and social grounds.

 On medical grounds, incest is discouraged due to the deleterious impacts of inbreeding.
 Clinical evidence suggests that inbreeding (incest) results in homozygosity.
 This condition increases the chances of deleterious or recessive traits in offspring.
 The offspring often suffer from multiple birth defects.
 Moreover, it usually leads to a lack of biological fitness in inbred.

-Based on these medical facts and reasons, a theory named ‘Inbreeding Avoidance Theory’ posits that inbreeding results in offspring that suffer from multiple genetic diseases, illness, and weakness.
+Based on these medical facts and reasons, a theory named ‘Inbreeding Avoidance Theory’ posits that inbreeding results in offspring that suffer from multiple genetic diseases, illnesses, and weaknesses.
 Thus, the theory discourages incest.

 All the major religions in the world prohibit incest; i.e. Islam, Christianity, Hinduism, Buddhism, etc. Therefore, almost all religious communities consider incest a taboo.
-Furthermore, many religions have ascribed severe punishments against incest.
+Furthermore, many religions have ascribed severe punishments for incest.

 We can gauge the severity of prohibition by the fact that people even consider it unethical to discuss incest with each other.